Ratimon/redprint-optimism-contracts-examples/README.md

 > **Note**💡

-You can also checkout how our MVP of deployer library works behind the scene here [Deployer.sol](https://github.com/Ratimon/redprint-optimism-contracts-examples/blob/efa1d92424989f0b7c313f9a1d1592b64ea1aadd/script/deployer/Deployer.sol)
+You can also checkout how our implemented MVP of deployer library works as **a core engine** behind the scene here [Deployer.sol](https://github.com/Ratimon/redprint-optimism-contracts-examples/blob/efa1d92424989f0b7c313f9a1d1592b64ea1aadd/script/deployer/Deployer.sol)

 On the otherhand, the second one is the original script from **Optimism**'s [`Deploy.s.sol`](https://github.com/ethereum-optimism/optimism/blob/abfc1e1f37a89405bacd08a3bb6363250d3f68f5/packages/contracts-bedrock/scripts/Deploy.s.sol).